ETS2 GuideRoute notesETS2 Guide

 Isle of IrelandA western island network with ferry planning, rural roads, and Dublin/Belfast logistics potential

-Spirit of AnatoliaA major step deeper into Turkey and the Asian side of ETS2's geography
+Soul of AnatoliaAn officially announced step deeper into Turkey and the Asian side of ETS2's geography

 UK ReworkA rebuild of one of the oldest base-map areas, likely improving road standards and visual quality